ordina-jworks/ordina-jworks.github.io/_posts/2019-09-18-ionic-cordova-e2e-testing.md

 The drawback is inspecting and recording user actions only supports the Native context.
 You cannot record actions for the Webview context.
 Cordova applications always run in the webview context. https://appium.io/docs/en/writing-running-appium/web/hybrid/index.html

-webdriver-manager
+### webdriver-manager
 Selenium and appium server manager. https://github.com/angular/webdriver-manager

 webdriver-manager is officially supported by Angular and works well together with Protractor, the official E2E testing framework for Angular applications.
-Ionic is built on top of Angular.
+Ionic up untill version 3.x is built on top of Angular, from version 4 and on Ionic has decoupled from the Angular framework and recreated all of their components using [StencilJS](https://stenciljs.com/).

-Language
+## Language
-First, decide which language you want to write your tests in.
-You need to have a client library that can send MJSONWP / JSONWP HTTP Requests to the appium server.
+Decide in which language you want to write your tests in.
+You need to have a client library that can send MJSONWP / JSONWP HTTP Requests to the Appium server.

 For our application, we will write our tests in Typescript using Protractor since it has added support for Angular and type safety.